 In the sky, hovering just below the sun, was a deep blood-red sphere.
 For thousands of years, the red sphere known as The Yolk was believed to be responsible for the existence of magic in this world.
 It was just as responsible for taking her parents away from her when she was small.
 Her body grew hot and her breathing turned ragged as images from that fateful day began to vividly resurface in her mind's eye.
 She knew it was foolish, but it felt like the red ball of miasma was somehow gazing back at her.
 Mocking her.

 Hotaru looked down at her hands.
 They were trembling violently.
-She quickly brought them together, interlocking her fingers, clasping them tightly.
+She quickly brought them together, interlocking her fingers, and clasping them tightly.
 She closed her eyes and took a deep breath.
 After taking some time to think of her parents once more, she exhaled, slapping her rosy cheeks for good measure, and forming a smile on her face.

 I know it's been five years, but don't worry about me, I'm doing just fine.
 Wherever you are...
 I'll go out there and bring you guys back home… I promise.